Chiralistic/Chiralistic/README.md

 - 👋 Hi, I’m @Chiralistic
 - 👀 I’m interested in 3D printing and LEDs
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Home Assistant

 <!---
-chiral-lab/chiral-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+chiralistic/chiralistic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->